shirsig/cdframes/README.md

 # cdframes - WoW 1.12 addOn

-This addOn adds frames with icons and countdowns for enemies' as well as your own cooldowns.
+This addOn adds frames with icons and countdowns for your as well as other players' cooldowns.

 ![Alt text](http://i.imgur.com/Yrd8vPf.png)